-When irrigation water is given to the excessive amount, water seeps into the ground may raise the water table and will prompt waterlogging.
+When irrigation water is given to an excessive amount, water seeping into the ground may raise the water table and will prompt waterlogging.

 The places that are damp and cold, those areas are more damp and cold due to excessive use of irrigation water.